 London is a large and sprawling city and is definitely worth seeing from high up.
-Click through for lots of recommendations on ways to enjoy London from a higher level.
+Find out how you can enjoy London from a higher level.

 The View From The Shard

 The View From The Shard is the tallest viewing platform in central London with an indoor and outdoor viewing platform on levels 69 and 72.
-The Shard is 1,016ft (310m) tall and sits centrally between the West End, Westminster, the South Bank, the City and Canary Wharf which means it has to have the best viewing opportunities in London.
+The Shard is 1,016 feet tall and sits centrally among the West End, Westminster, the South Bank, the city, and Canary Wharf.
+This centralized location means it has one of the best viewing opportunities in London.

-London got a cable car across the River Thames in 2012 (called The Emirates Air Line) and this is, technically, public transport although most of us still think this is fun and not commuting.
-The journey is 1.1km (0.68 miles) and is 90 meters above The Thames at the highest point.
-The cable car connects North Greenwich, home of The O2 and Emirates Royal Docks terminal which is a short walk from ExCeL London.
+London got a cable car across the River Thames in 2012 (called the Emirates Air Line) and this is, technically, public transport although many people think it's fun and not commuting.
+The journey is a little more than .5 miles and is 295 feet above The Thames at the highest point.
+The cable car connects North Greenwich, home of The O2 and Emirates Royal Docks terminal, which is a short walk from ExCeL London.

-There are three galleries to climb up to in the dome of St Paul's Cathedral.
-The first, the Whispering Gallery, is indoors only and reached by 257 steps (30 meters high).
+There are three galleries to climb up to in the dome of St. Paul's Cathedral.
+The first, the Whispering Gallery, is only available indoors and reached by climbing 257 steps (almost 100 feet).
 Do not start the climb if you do not think you can make it as it's one way up and another way down.

 The Stone Gallery offers some great views as it's an outside area around the dome and you can take photos from there.
-It is 376 steps to the Stone Gallery (53 meters from the cathedral floor).
+It is 376 steps to the Stone Gallery (173 feet from the cathedral floor).
 At the top is the Golden Gallery reached by 528 steps from the cathedral floor.

 Tower Bridge Exhibition

 The Monument is, apparently, the tallest isolated column in the world.
-It's not horrifically high at just 202 ft and visitors can only reach 160 ft high as that's where the caged-in viewing platform is.
+It's not horrifically high at just 202 feet and, visitors can only reach 160 feet high as that's where the caged-in viewing platform is.
 You do have to walk all the way up, and all the way down, and there are 311 steps.
-This time you do have to pass other visitors on the steps so leave big bags at the bottom as it's a spiral staircase all the way.
+This time you do have to pass other visitors on the steps, so leave big bags at the bottom as it's a spiral staircase all the way.
 But achieve the climb and you'll be rewarded with a certificate when you leave.

 Helicopter Ride Over London

-I tried a 30-minute sightseeing tour over London and loved it!
-I took off from Stapleford in Essex (east of London) and we flew over Greenwich and followed the River Thames up through central London.
-Once we had passed the Houses of Parliament we turned around for the return journey.
-The views over the City of London were my favorite and I'd happily do this again.
+Consider taking a 30-minute sightseeing tour over London.
+Some flights take off from Stapleford in Essex (east of London) and fly over Greenwich and followed the River Thames up through central London.
+The flights usually pass the Houses of Parliament and then turn around for the return journey.